dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**When you have exhausted all possibilities, remember this: you haven't.**
+**Learn to be thankful for what you already have, while you pursue all that you want.**

-Thomas Edison
+Jim Rohn